 It seems that some contestants, even by Season 7, haven't figured out that they are going to be cooking right off the back in a Quickfire.
 According to a blog by Tom Colicchio a number of the new contestants didn't bring in sharpened knives, even when the previous season had begun with a mis en place relay.

 Every year, some chefs come to the contest without having even a single dessert that they feel comfortable making.
 At some point they'll be forced to make a dessert, and the judges don't care that they're "not a pastry chef."
 Anthony Bourdain memorably quipped to a complaining chef that even his grandmother could make an apple pie, and she wasn't a restaurant chef.

 Every season, there is at least one chef that decides to use a frozen/pre-cooked ingredient to save time.
 They get eliminated EVERY time.

 Well not every time.
-Season one had a challenge that Harold used frozen chicken wings for in Vegas and didn't get eliminated...though to be fair poker plays and not the judges ate that food.
+Season One had a challenge that Harold used frozen chicken wings for in Vegas and didn't get eliminated...though to be fair poker players and not the judges ate that food.

 Shocking Elimination: Season 3, Tre.
 He'd won more competitions than anyone else at that point, and yet a bad dessert sent him packing.

 It wasn't just the bad dessert, it was Restaurant Wars week and he was the executive chef of the losing team.
 Ergo, he got eliminated.

 Also Dale from Season 4.
 He had been consistently in the top.
 On that day, he had one bad dish, another chef made two.
 Most people thought Lisa would be sent packing, but team leader Dale had to take one for the team.
 This was the only decision that executive producer/head judge/voice of reason Tom wasn't around for.